Kehlani (song)

 "Kehlani" is a song by British rapper and singer Jordan Adetunji, released on 19 May 2024.
-Named after the American singer Kehlani, it went viral on the video-sharing app TikTok and is considered Adetunji's breakout hit.
+Named after the American singer Kehlani, it went viral on the video-sharing site TikTok and is considered Adetunji's breakout hit.

 Background

 Within the first three days of its release, the song collected over 115,000 official on-demand streams in the United States.
 On 23 May 2024, Kehlani posted two videos on TikTok featuring her lip-syncing to the song.
 The song has since gained significant popularity on the platform.
 Jordan Adetunji has stated:

 Making a song about Kehlani was a no brainer to me, her confidence and huge cultural impact is something I love!
 I love confidence.
 Especially when people do things that put themselves out there, doing things out the norm and showing huge ambition.
 When I made the track in my room I posted the snippet and when I seen the hype I recorded a new verse and dropped it everywhere within two days after!
 It made so much sense for me to get this song out asap.